iacore/unnamed-dag-vcs/spec.md

 The exact binary encoding of each file is not restricted, as long as they all convey the same exact semantic, nothing added or taken away.

-A reference binary encoding and key-value storage is included is this repository.
+A reference binary encoding and key-value storage is included is this repository, with the [example VCS application](#exapp).

 ## trivia